Getting Started With Bitbucket Cloud

 Connect your Bitbucket Cloud workspace to SonarCloud

 You must be an administrator of the workspace that contains the repository you want to analyze.
 You will already be an administrator of your default workspace.
-For any other workspace, you have to add your Bitbucket account to a user group with the Administer workspace permission enabled.
+For any other workspace, you have to add your Bitbucket account to a user group with the Administer workspace user right enabled.

 Create your SonarCloud organization